bhavy3103/BMark-ECommerce/README.md

-# BMark-Ecommerce
+# BMark-E-commerce

-BMark-Ecommerce is a dynamic e-commerce platform designed to provide users with the ability to create accounts as buyers or sellers.
-The platform facilitates seamless transactions for purchasing and selling items, and features an integrated chat system to ensure smooth communication between buyers and sellers.
+BMark-Ecommerce is a dynamic e-commerce platform designed to allow users to create accounts as buyers or sellers.
+The platform facilitates seamless transactions for purchasing and selling items and features an integrated chat system to ensure smooth communication between buyers and sellers.

 ## ✨ Features